mitthu/hadoop-nimble/README.md

 Hadoop has two kinds of nodes: Namenode and Datanode.
 The Namenode maintains the structure of the file system and all the metadata.
 The Datanode(s) hold the actual block that make up the files.
 For our setup, we will run two nodes: one Namenode and one Datanode.

 The compilation can be done on any machine.
 It creates a single tar.gz archive containing both the Namenode and Datanode binaries.
 The target machine on which Hadoop will be run only requires the Java runtime and the tar.gz archive.
-We use Ubuntu 18.04 for our tasks.
+These instructions are tested on Ubuntu 18.04 (Bionic).
+The primary requirement from the Linux ditribution is OpenJDK v8.

 `Note`: To benchmark, you need to also compile the upstream (or vanilla) Hadoop version 3.3.3.
 The compilation steps are identical to that of Nimble-aware Hadoop.